Home > HVAC > The Real HVAC System Cost: A Complete Price Guide

 Your ductwork is the circulatory system for your home’s air, and its condition is critical for your new HVAC unit to work properly.
 If your existing ducts are old, leaky, poorly designed, or contaminated with dust and debris, they’ll need to be repaired or replaced.
 This can add a few thousand dollars to your total project cost.
 Ignoring faulty ductwork is like putting a brand-new engine in a car with leaky fuel lines; you simply won’t get the performance or efficiency you paid for.
 A thorough inspection of your ducts is a key part of any professional HVAC replacement estimate.

-Installation and Labor Needs
+What Goes Into Installation and Labor Costs?

 Proper installation is just as important as the quality of the unit you buy.
 This is not a DIY project.
 Installing an HVAC system involves handling electrical wiring, refrigerant lines, and sometimes gas lines, all of which require a licensed professional.
 The complexity of the job determines the labor cost.
 A simple unit swap in an easily accessible location will cost less than a complex installation that requires new ductwork, electrical upgrades, or navigating tight spaces like attics and crawlspaces.
 When you get a quote, make sure it clearly outlines the labor involved so you know you’re getting a safe, professional, and code-compliant installation.
 You can even start the process with one of our Virtual Tele-Tech appointments to evaluate your needs.